PrimeTimeTran/next-blog/data/blog/java-spring.md

 ### Install Spring Initializr for VSCode

-This extension allows you to generate new spring projects sorta like `npx create-react-app` allows you to generate new React projects.
+This extension allows you to generate new Spring projects sorta like `npx create-react-app` allows you to generate new React projects.

 https://code.visualstudio.com/docs/java/java-spring-boot